hazelnut-99/iotop-extension/README.md

 ## Output fields in IOTOP
 Group 1
-1. Actual DISK READ: retreived fomr /proc/vmstat
+1. Actual DISK READ: retrieved fomr /proc/vmstat
-2. Actual DISK WRITE: retreived fomr /proc/vmstat
+2. Actual DISK WRITE: retrieved fomr /proc/vmstat

 Group 2
 1. DISK READ:  The number of bytes which this task has caused to be read from storage.